JeffM2501/raylibExtras/README.md

 The system supports using zip files as containers for the virtual file system.
 Any zip file found will be treated as a folder, and will be expanded into the virtual file system.
 This means you can use the contents of a zip file as if it was extracted to the disk.

 ### File Access
 In order to make maxium use of the system, it is best to use the rlas_Load functions to access data.
 These functions will automaticly read data from files on disk, or from zip file archives with out the application having to know about it.
+Calling rlas_GetAssetPath on a file in an archive will extract it to the tempotary directory defined by rlas_SetTempDir, and return that file path for use in loading functions.

 ## Useage
 Add the 3 files (two .cpp and one .h) to your game proejct.